-Holding the Light is the term for when a Friend gives spiritual thought and reflection to another Friend.
+Holding the Light is the term for when a Friend gives spiritual thought and reflection to others.

+Holding The Light actively seeks peace, healing, and well-being of body and mind for the other person/s.
 To hold someone in the light is not the process of prayer.
 Prayer is giving submission to a higher power in order to receive intervention on your behalf.
-Rather, Holding the Light actively seeks peace, healing, and well-being of body and mind for the other person/s.

 The Quaker Jessica Taylor describes it as follows: